fullcalendar/fullcalendar-docs/_docs-v5/event-popover/moreLinkClick.md

 title: moreLinkClick
 ---

-Determines the action taken when the user clicks on a "more" link created by the [eventLimit](eventLimit) option.
+Determines the action taken when the user clicks on a "more" link created by the [dayMaxEventRows](dayMaxEventRows) or [dayMaxEvents](dayMaxEvents) options.

 <div class='spec' markdown='1'>
 "popover", "week", "day", view name (string), function